ggoDeye/ghostlore-max-special-modifiers/CONFIGURATION_GUIDE.md

 - Skill Damage, Critical Hit Multiplier, Crisis Threshold, Triggered Chance No Charge Use
 - Triggered Skill Speed, Crisis Absorb, Movement Skill Distance Multiplier

-**Note**: All StatID mappings and Multiplicative requirements are handled automatically by the mod.

 ## Troubleshooting

 ### Configuration Not Loading